mondoohq/installer/docs/integration/devops/ansible.md

 ![Mondoo using Ansible inventory](../../assets/ansible-inventory.png)

-## Overview about ansible inventory
+## Overview about Ansible inventory

 Ansible inventory is a list of hosts that is mostly stored in the two common formats `ini` and `yaml`.
 The following examples illustrate their structure.
 The ini format allows grouping and easy configuration of additional properties.